dcomp-leris/VR-AR-CG-network-telemetry/README.md

 ### (1-1) Experiment1 - (Mimicking VR/AR Glasses!)

-In this dataset, we wanted to collect the network traffic of the Augmented Reality (AR) use case in which a user is equipped with AR glasses and moving in the scene.
+In this dataset, we wanted to collect the network traffic of the Augmented Reality (AR) use case in which a user is equipped with AR glasses and moving in the scene inspired by ITU-T Q.4066.
 The frames related to the scenes are sent to the edge server for rendering (UL) and AR glasses receive the rendered video (real+digital objects) from the edge server (DL) as shown in Fig.1.

 <div align="center">
   <img src="GeneralScenario.png">